Leo93773/Leo93773-Profile/README.md

   <li>🖋️ Learner Digital Artist</li>
 </ul>

-I'd prefer to work on my own when it comes to my personal projects because i'm shy.
+I'd prefer to work on my own when it comes to my personal projects because i'm shy to work with other and I always have a fear that i'm always messing something up.

 # What have I worked on?
 <ul>